crweiner/hacktoberfest-swag-list/docs/list.md

 - **Requirements**: Be the first 10 participants with 10 accepted PRs.
 - **How to sign up**: Register at [DagsHub](https://dagshub.com/user/sign_up).
 - **Issues**: All the [Hacktoberfest tagged issues](https://github.com/DagsHub/Hacktoberfest-Issues).
-- **Notes**: Other issues and repos of various difficulty listed in the [announcement post](https://dagshub.com/blog/hacktoberfest-2023/).
+- **Notes**: Other issues and repos of various difficulties listed in the [announcement post](https://dagshub.com/blog/hacktoberfest-2023/).

 #### **devICT**

 - **Swag**: Stickers
-- **Requirements**: Make 2 valid PRs against open issues or creating a new issue yourself.
+- **Requirements**: Make 2 valid PRs against open issues or create a new issue yourself.
 - **How to sign up**: Register at [devICT](https://hacktoberfest.devict.org/auth/github) to track your contributions.
-- **Notes**: All the eligible projects at devICT, MakeICT and Wichita Community are listed in the [announcement post](https://hacktoberfest.devict.org).
+- **Notes**: All the eligible projects at devICT, MakeICT, and Wichita Community are listed in the [announcement post](https://hacktoberfest.devict.org).

 #### **Devtron**

 - **Swag**: Exclusive Hacktober swag and stickers.
-(Only available to India, other regions will receive equivalent gift card).
+(Only available to India, other regions will receive equivalent gift cards).
 - **Requirements**: Contribute at their [repo](https://github.com/devtron-labs/devtron) with a successful PR.
 - **How to sign up**: [Fill out this form after your PRs are accepted](https://docs.google.com/forms/d/e/1FAIpQLSeNRM4CmYZRc29XVv48LUYGRYZJhfapXrZi2u4cx2toNE2UjQ/viewform?ref=devtron.ai).
 - **Issues**: Check out their [open issues here](https://github.com/devtron-labs/devtron/issues?q=is%3Aopen+is%3Aissue+label%3A%22good+first+issue%22&ref=devtron.ai)